ReMon-MVEE/ReMon/dyninst_shm/README.md

 # General

-The code in this directory contains code snippets from Dyninst, which is LGPL>=2.1
+The code in this directory contains code snippets from Dyninst (in dyninst-internals.cpp), which is LGPL>=2.1

-# Build instructions:
+# Build instructions

 ## Build Dyninst